AIRES: A system for air shower simulations: Installing AIRES

 Normally it is not necessary to change anything in this file, but the need may appear in the future, specially if you decide to use the UNIX scripts that are provided to help running AIRES (see chapter \ref{C:ARS}).

 \item If you completed successfully these steps, the software should be properly installed.

-\item After successfully completing these steps you can delete the files corresponding to old versions of AIRES.
+\item After successfully completing these steps you can optionally delete the files corresponding to old versions of AIRES.
 Such files are placed within the Aroot directory.
-For example, directory 1-2-0 contains AIRES 1.2.0 files, etc. \end{enumerate}
+For example, directory 18-09-00 contains AIRES 18.09.00 files, etc.

+\item If you completed successfully these steps, the software should be properly installed.
+In that case, and if you do not have previous experience using AIRES, we strongly recommend you to go to the Iroot directory again, enter the doc sub-directory, print the file LearnByExamples.txt, and follow the instructions that are in this file to learn how to use AIRES.